According to Oxford Languages:

-To guide individuals and small groups in mindfulness practices that inspire awareness, identify obstacles, reduce conflict, inform decision-making, ground communication, and improve performance in personal and professional realms.
+To guide individuals in mindfulness practices that inspire awareness, identify obstacles, reduce conflict, inform decision-making, ground communication, and improve performance in personal and professional realms.

 To mitigate mindless materialism and ambition.
-To encourage the awake, aware, alert, altruistic activities of individuals, and to promote the optimal functioning of systems, toward their joyful, beneficial impact in the world.
+To encourage the awake, aware, alert, altruistic activities of individuals, and by extension to promote the optimal functioning of their various systems, toward their joyful, beneficial impact in the world.

 Jen coaches local PA residents in person, inside or outside in nature, hiking/walking or sitting still.